liu-xueyang/liu-xueyang.github.io/_posts/2022-10-14-reflection.md

 ---
-title: 'Feeling pain and lost - A new Stoic's reflection on the past year and areas to improve'
+title: 'Feeling pain and lost - A new Stoic reflection on the past year and areas to improve'
 date: 2022-10-14
 permalink: /posts/2022/10/reflection/
 tags: